 “I’ll stay here,” said Victor sarcastically.
 “You go PRETEND to be a helpless woman driver…”

-I climbed out and walked towards the other car.
+I climbed out and walked toward the other car.
 As I approached, the driver rolled down his window.

 “I am sorry.”
 I said, “It’s our first day in this country and we are having trouble driving down these roads in this car in this weather.
 Could you please…”